kaurshalpreet/Workout-Tracker/README.md

  [The link to the deployed app to Heroku](https://sheltered-coast-41769.herokuapp.com/)

-A Screenshot of the app is shown below.
+Screenshots of the app is shown below.
 ![Sample Screenshot](./screenshots/screenshot2.png)
 <br>
 ![Sample Screenshot](./screenshots/screenshot1.png)